montre-tech/gold-macro-monitor/README.md

 3. **Add repository secrets.** In your repo: Settings → Secrets and variables → Actions → New repository secret.
 Add:
    - `GEMINI_API_KEY` (required) — the key from step 2.
+   - `GROQ_API_KEY` (optional, recommended) — automatic fallback if Gemini's
+     free-tier limit is hit or it's otherwise unavailable for a run.
+Get a free key (no credit card) at https://console.groq.com/keys.
+Without it, a Gemini failure just falls back to republishing the last successful report instead.
    - `EMAIL_USER`, `EMAIL_PASS`, `EMAIL_TO` (optional) — only if you also want it
      emailed to you.
 Use a Gmail address for `EMAIL_USER` and a Gmail [App Password](https://myaccount.google.com/apppasswords) (not your normal
      password) for `EMAIL_PASS`.
 If you skip these, the script just publishes to GitHub Pages and skips email — nothing breaks.

+   Gold price/candle data comes from [biquote.io](https://biquote.io) — free,
+   no key or signup needed, so there's nothing to add for that part to work.

 4. **Enable GitHub Pages.** Settings → Pages → Source: "Deploy from a branch" →
    Branch: `main`, folder: `/docs` → Save.
 GitHub will give you a URL like